nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Pros**

-> Has many filters to choose from: project, context, priority, keyword, etc, so it is easy to narrow down a long list based on what you want to look for<br>
+> * Has many filters to choose from: project, context, priority, keyword, etc, so it is easy to narrow down a long list based on what you want to look for
-  Automatic and fast syncing with Dropbox, so user can conveniently access the list at any place that has an internet connection
+* Automatic and fast syncing with Dropbox, so user can conveniently access the list at any place that has an internet connection
-  Can be used on a command line interface e.g. terminal<br>
+* Can be used on a command line interface e.g. terminal
-  Can be used on virtually any platform and edited using any text editor.<br>
+* Can be used on virtually any platform and edited using any text editor.
-  Saves the list as a file in its original, human-readable format, so that even when the application is deleted or uninstalled, the file left behind retains the same readable format when opened by a text editor.<br>
+* Saves the list as a file in its original, human-readable format, so that even when the application is deleted or uninstalled, the file left behind retains the same readable format when opened by a text editor.
-  Sorts tasks based on 5 priority labels by default (alphabets A - E, where A corresponds to the highest priority), with non-prioritised tasks listed at the bottom.<br>
+* Sorts tasks based on 5 priority labels by default (alphabets A - E, where A corresponds to the highest priority), with non-prioritised tasks listed at the bottom.
-  Has a simple and minimalistic interface
+* Has a simple and minimalistic interface

 **Cons**

-> Requires user to manually edit one of the downloaded files “todo.cfg” in order to specify the directory in which the user wishes the save the file when used on a desktop.<br>
+> * Requires user to manually edit one of the downloaded files “todo.cfg” in order to specify the directory in which the user wishes the save the file when used on a desktop.
-  No support for routine tasks.<br>
+* No support for routine tasks.
-  No support for subtasks under main tasks.<br>
+* No support for subtasks under main tasks.
-  No undo function.
+* No undo function.

 #### Jia Wern: `iCal`

 **Pros**

-> Events can be added very easily by clicking in the corresponding timeslot<br>
+> * Events can be added very easily by clicking in the corresponding timeslot
-  Duration of events can be changed easily by dragging the borders of the event<br>
+* Duration of events can be changed easily by dragging the borders of the event
-  There is flexibility in terms of being able to set a task to be a recurring task, setting an event to be an entire day and even setting alarms/reminders for the event<br>
+* There is flexibility in terms of being able to set a task to be a recurring task, setting an event to be an entire day and even setting alarms/reminders for the event
-  Events can be categorized and each category is distinctly colour coded.<br>
+* Events can be categorized and each category is distinctly colour coded.
-  Works across all platforms (desktop, tablet, phone)<br>
+* Works across all platforms (desktop, tablet, phone)
-  Events can be searched.<br>
+* Events can be searched.
-  Users can undo their previous action
+* Users can undo their previous action

 **Cons**

-> Details have to be filled individually into the respective categories.
-There is no option to type everything in one line and the relevant sections will be filled up automatically.<br>
+> * Details have to be filled individually into the respective categories.
+There is no option to type everything in one line and the relevant sections will be filled up automatically.
-  There is no way to mark an item as done<br>
+* There is no way to mark an item as done
-  There is no automatic way to block of timings.
+* There is no automatic way to block of timings.
 An actual event has to be created and deleted should the event is not happening anymore.